Article

 • Bad faith failure to comply with its obligations in the agreement

-"The Indemnifying Party is not obligated to indemnify the Indemnified Party for any claim arising out of the Indemnified Party's negligence or a more culpable act or omission, including recklessness or willful misconduct."
+A typical formulation for the negligence exception states: "The indemnifying party is not obligated to indemnify the indemnified party for any claim arising from the indemnified party's negligence or a more culpable act or omission, including recklessness or willful misconduct."